 Jonathan Bricker, PhD, is the Principal Investigator for the Quit2Heal study.
 Dr. Bricker is a scientist who specializes in smoking cessation research.
-He is a Full Member at the Fred Hutchinson Cancer Research Center and Affiliate Professor at the University of Washington.
-He has published over 60 peer-reviewed scientific articles.
+He is a Full Professor at the Fred Hutchinson Cancer Research Center and Affiliate Professor at the University of Washington.
+He has published over 90 peer-reviewed scientific articles.

-The Seattle Cancer Care Alliance (SCCA), SCCA Network, and Memorial Sloan Kettering Cancer Center are collaborating on this project to make the study available to cancer patients who want to quit smoking.
+The Seattle Cancer Care Alliance (SCCA), SCCA Network, American Cancer Society (ACS), and Memorial Sloan Kettering Cancer Center (MSKCC) are collaborating on this project to make the study widely available to cancer patients who want to quit smoking.

 Generally it takes a year or two after a study is finished before results are published.

-You will be asked to use your assigned smartphone app for the next 2 months.
-You will also be asked to complete 1 survey online, by phone, or by mail after 2 months.
-The survey should take about 15-20 minutes.
+You will be asked to use your assigned smartphone app for the next 12 months.
+You will also be asked to complete 3 surveys online, by phone, or by mail after 3, 6, and 12 months.
+The surveys should take about 15-20 minutes.
 If you are selected to do the smoking test, doing the test over video call should take about 5-10 minutes.

 Yes, you will get access to a free quit-smoking smartphone app during the study and up to $105 if all 3 follow-up surveys are completed, and an additional $105 if all 3 smoking tests are completed.